tanaikech/TriggerApp/README.md

   1. The calculation for increasing the month was modified.
   2. A new scenario 8 was added.
 In scenario 8, you can see how to use the month-end.
 [Ref](#scenario8)

+- v1.0.4 (June 26, 2024)

+  1. Modified the calculation for increasing a month.

 [TOP](#top)